stellargraph/stellargraph/demos/node-classification/README.md

 ## Table of Contents

-This folder contains several examples of applying graph machine learning (ML) algorithms on network-structured data to solve several common problems including node attribute inference (inferring entity properties) and link prediction (predicting relations and/or their properties).
+This folder contains several examples of applying graph machine learning (ML) algorithms on network-structured data to solve node attribute inference (inferring entity properties) problems.
 The examples demonstrate using the `StellarGraph` library to build machine learning workflows on both homogeneous and heterogeneous networks.